Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Introduction

-In Theorem \ref{main theorem} we give characterizations of hwg IG-algebras which is not related to the stable category nor Happel's functor.
-Among other things we verify that a hwg IG-algebra is precisely a finitely graded algebra possessing a homological symmetry which, a posteriori, guarantees that the algebra is IG.
-The symmetry of hwg IG-algebra $A$ is given by the duality induced from the cotilting bimodule $A_{\ell}$.
+In Theorem \ref{main theorem} we give characterizations of hwg IG-algebras which are neither stated in terms of the stable category nor the Happel functor.
+Among other things, we verify that a hwg IG-algebra is precisely a finitely graded Noetherian algebra $A = \bigoplus_{i =0}^{\ell}A_{i}$ which has the following properties: (i) the $A_{0}$-$A_{0}$-bimodule $A_{\ell}$ is a cotilting bimodule. (ii) $A$ has a homological symmetry given by the duality induced from the cotilting bimodule $A_{\ell}$.

 In the case $\kk$ is a field and $\Lambda$ is a finite dimensional $\kk$-algebra, the $\kk$-dual bimodule $\tuD(\Lambda)$ is an example of cotilting bimodule and the duality induced by $\tuD(\Lambda)$ is nothing but the $\kk$-duality, i.e., $\RHom_{\Lambda}(-, \tuD(\Lambda)) \cong \tuD(-)$.
 Using this fact, we observe in Example \ref{Example graded Frobenius} that a finite dimensional graded self-injective algebra $A$ is hwg if and only if it is a graded Frobenius.
 In this sense, a hwg IG-algebra can be looked as a generalization of a graded Frobenius algebra obtained by replacing the bimodule $\tuD(\Lambda)$ with a general cotilting bimodule $C$.